Posted on Friday, 21st September 2018 by Dennis Damp

 According to Medicare, you will not pay a penalty “as long as you’re eligible for and enroll during a Special Enrollment Period.
 If you wait to enroll in Part B because you or your spouse are working and have group health coverage through an employer or union based on this current employment, you can enroll during a Special Enrollment Period.
 You can sign up for Part B during one of these times:

-• Any time you’re still covered by an employer or union group health plan, through your or your spouse’s current or active employment
+- Any time you’re still covered by an employer or union group health plan, through you or your spouse’s current or active employment

-The Part B Medicare premium for those signing up for the first time in 2018 will be $134 a month.
-However, some people who get Social Security will pay less than this amount.
+The Part B Medicare premium for those signing up for the first time in 2024 is $174.70 a month.
 Use OPM form 2809 to document that you and your spouse are covered by an FEHB plan if you do decide to defer enrollment and discuss this with your agency’s retirement counselor or HR department.

-Note: The 2019 IRMAA costs have not been published yet, view the 2018 premiums online.
-We will publish the 2019 rates as soon as they are released.
+Review the IRMAA 2024 premiums online.
+We will publish the 2025 rates as soon as they are released.

-For example, if in 2018 you sign up for Medicare Part B and your Joint income was above $170,000 up to $214,000 as reported on your 2016 tax return your Medicare Part B premium would be $187.50 per person.
+For example, if in 2024 you sign up for Medicare Part B and your Joint income was equal to greater than $206,000 and less than $258,000 as reported on your 2023 tax return your Medicare Part B premium would be $244.60 per person.
 Your modified adjusted income includes most of your income without any exemptions.
-The top rate for incomes above $320,000 is $428.60 for joint fillers.
+The top monthly rate for incomes greater than or equal to $750,000 for joint filers is currently $594.

 Those subjected to these higher rates may find it advantageous to defer signing up until their working spouse retires.

-Here is a list of articles that I wrote about sighing up for Medicare that you may find helpful.
-It includes an in-depth discussion on this subject:
+Here is a list of articles that cover sighing up for Medicare that you may find helpful.
+They include an in-depth discussion on this subject:

 There are distinct advantages to signing up for Part B since most FEHB providers pay all of the coinsurance, deductibles and copayments when Medicare is your primary provider.
 Take your time deciding on what direction you will take, there is much to consider and the impact on your finances can be significant if you make the wrong decision for your circumstances.